Become An Advanced Adventurer

 How does the Advanced Course Work?

-’s Advanced Course certification is granted to a diver who successfully completes 5 Adventure dives.
-The Adventure dives are introductions to individual specialty programs providing you with a taste of different areas of diving.
+The Advanced Adventurer certification is granted to a diver who successfully completes 5 Adventure dives.
+The adventure dives are introductions to individual specialty programs providing you with a taste of different areas of diving.
+It doesn’t teach me everything I need to know about that particular type of diving, but it provides the basics of that particular discipline.

-That there was so much more to learn and so much experience to gain before I could feel totally confident in my skills and knowledge under the water.
+While completing the Open Water Course was a real thrill, I quickly realised that I had simply learned the basics.
+There was so much more to learn and so much experience to gain before I could feel totally confident in my skills and knowledge under the water.

-Sure,I had learned the basics, but I understood that I needed far more practice with my buoyancy skills.
-I figured the Peak Performance Buoyancy was an ideal starting point to try and improve my comfort as a scuba diver.
+Sure, I had learned the basics, but I understood that I needed far more practice with my buoyancy skills.
+I figured that Perfect Buoyancy was an ideal starting point to try and improve my comfort as a scuba diver.

 Good buoyancy allows you to conserve energy, use less air, move gracefully, and when these things happen you see more.
 A calm, still diver will experience more than the average beginner as the comfort and poise shown whilst exploring the marine environment ensures fish and other cool stuff are not scared away.

 Being able to ascend and descend, and control your position in the water column with ease improves your safety immensely, as it is during these times that accidents can happen.
+This dive certainly gave me the building blocks to use on all my future dives!
+Taking the Perfect Buoyancy specialty refines these skills even further!

 The underwater world produces magic and beauty

 The underwater world is a myriad of colours, shapes and wonderful new creatures.
-The way things move and interact is vastly different from terrestrial realms, and the buoyancy properties of water reduce the dragging effects of gravity enabling some of the weirdest yet most amazing creatures to evolve and thrive.
+The way things move and interact is vastly different from terrestrial realms, and the buoyant properties of water reduce the dragging effects of gravity enabling some of the weirdest yet most amazing creatures to evolve and thrive.

 Take coral for example.
 Coral is a tiny upside down jellyfish that learned, over hundreds of millions of years, to secure itself to the bottom, catch its own food and create a solid limestone skeleton!
 In addition, it developed a symbiotic relationship with an algae, zooxanthellae, which vastly increased its ability to feed through photosynthesis.
 These animals (yes they are animals!) are often only a few millimetres in diameter however they create structures that can be seen from space!
 It is this sort of magic I quickly grew to appreciate and one of the reasons I stayed diving for so many years.